What is a Flat Character? (And How to Fix One)

 Not all static characters are flat

-Don't make the mistake of mistaking a flat character with a static character.
-“Static” (or its inverse, “dynamic”) strictly describes the amount of change that a character changes throughout the story, while “flat” is a referendum on the character's complexity.
-That means that, generally, all one-dimensional characters are static, but not all static characters are one-dimensional.
+Don't make the mistake of conflating a flat character with a static character.
+“Static” (or its inverse, “dynamic”) strictly describes the amount of change that a character undergoes throughout the story.
+“Flat” is a referendum on the character's complexity.
+That means that, generally speaking, all two-dimensional characters are static, but not all static characters are two-dimensional.

 To learn more about the flip side of the equation, we wrote extensively about what makes a dynamic character here.

 Again, having two-dimensional characters never spells automatic death for your book.
 And the occasional flat character can even benefit your narrative!
 Charles Dickens, for instance, was a genius at writing casts that were packed with memorable caricatures.
 Are Miss Havisham, Mrs Micawber, and Mr Jaggers flat characters?
 Absolutely — they have few complex characteristics and exist mostly to interact with the main character of their respective stories.

 But does their flatness make them inherently uninteresting or irrelevant to the story?
 Not necessarily.
 Flat characters can fulfill a number of roles: they populate the environs of the protagonist’s journey, and can move the story along in a plot-driven book.
 You really just don't want your main character(s) to be flat, otherwise your audience will lose interest in them.

 How to fix a flat character

 So you’ve got a flat character who you want to round out.
 You can read about great character development here — but we’ve got you covered with a few key strategies for character development summarized below.
 Here's how to turn a flat character round (without resorting to a pie-eating contest).